lewiz-support/LMAC_CORE1/README.md

 All rights reserved

 ---------------- Oct 15, 2020

-Updated code release in ZCU102 folder - Xilinx ZCU102 board implementation README file for this release is also available in the ZCU102 folder Video of the testing and demo is also available in ZCU102 folder
+Updated code release in ZCU102 folder - Xilinx ZCU102 board implementation

+README file for this release is also available in the ZCU102 folder

+Videos of the testing and demos are also available in ZCU102/video_demos folder

 ------------------------
 Thank you Edgar Iglesias@Xilinx for contributing to the device driver and independent testing.